EunchongKim/github.io/README.md

 ### Alggagi

 This game is using the board and the stones of the traditional 'Go' game, however, exploiting a deceptively simple way of playing.
 By clicking a stone and dragging a line where a user wants, a stone will be bounced off according to the direction and the time.
 The objective of the game is to make all the opposite colour stones out of the board.
+In this game development, the collision check is invented from scratch with a unit testing.

 This game provides two modes of play, AI Play Mode and Self Play Mode.